I’m going to share one Blog post writing tip which I usually follow when writing about any topic, reviewing any tool or when it’s not a news post.

-That’s where this rule of Why, What and how comes into picture.
-It triggers the action mechanism of readers and they would love to read and follow your article.
+That’s where this rule of Why, What and how comes into the picture.
+It triggers the action mechanism of readers, and they would love to read and follow your article.

-- A Blog post talking about software only.
+- A Blog post is talking about software only.

-- A Blog post talking about software and how to use it.
+- A Blog post is talking about software and how to use it.

-- A Blog post talking about problem you Face in day-to-day computing, a software which takes care of issue and how to use it.
+- A Blog post talking about the problem you Face in day-to-day computing, a software which takes care of the issue and how to use it.

 Now it’s no brainer that most of you will pick point 2 or 3 as decision-making blog post, and that’s where the formula of Why, what and how comes into the picture.